Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-ui-input-action-map.md

-# Configure the UI Input Action Map
+# Configure the UI input action map

 The default [project-wide actions asset](./about-project-wide-actions.md) comes with a built-in action map named **UI**, which contains all the actions required for UI interaction.
 To configure the bindings for these actions, use the [Actions Editor](./actions-editor.md).